MP for Midlothian

 Parliamentary Under-Secretary (Scotland Office)

-“A party-loyal government minister who rarely rebels but has unusually low voting attendance.”
+“A loyal Labour (Co-op) MP and Scotland Office minister who rarely rebels but has unusually low parliamentary attendance.”

-Kirsty McNeill is a Labour (Co-op) MP for Midlothian, elected in July 2024.
-She serves as Parliamentary Under-Secretary for the Scotland Office, a role she has held since July 2024.
-Details of her career prior to entering Parliament are not provided in the data.
+Kirsty McNeill is a Labour (Co-op) MP for Midlothian, first elected in 2024.
+She serves as Parliamentary Under-Secretary (Scotland Office), a role she began in July 2024.
+The data provided does not include details of her career prior to entering Parliament.

 Generated 21 February 2026